riboflavin/test-framer-sync/compare/fathom-vs-granola.md

 - Custom templates for notes yield tailored summaries.
 - Accurate transcription quality helps fill in details you miss.
 ## Comparison table
+Some individuals or organizations may prefer Fathom for its Zoom and calendar integration, as well as its support for multiple languages.
+However, both tools lack depth in integrations and may not fully assist users in maximizing productivity during meetings.
+Granola, on the other hand, could be favored by those looking for an easy-to-use solution with desktop and mobile apps available, despite its limitations in integrations and language support.

+While Granola may appeal to users seeking simplicity and convenience with its desktop and mobile apps, Fathom's integration with popular tools like HubSpot and Notion could be attractive to those looking for a more comprehensive solution.
+Nevertheless, both tools may fall short in providing users with the necessary depth of integrations and functionalities to effectively enhance their meeting experiences.
 | Feature                           | Fathom               | Granola              |
 |-----------------------------------|----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free unlimited plan| ✅ Free plan (limited)|